Menu

 Bases: BaseEstimator

-It computes the weighting matrix between input samples based on Kernel Density Estimation (KDE) weighting scheme [1, 2].
-Concretely, it computes the following weighting matrix between ( x1, …, xn ): .. math:
+It computes a weighting matrix W between input samples based on Kernel Density Estimation (KDE) [R30], [R31].
+Concretely, it computes the following weighting matrix between multivariate samples x_1, ..., x_n \in \mathbb{R}^{d}:

-H is symmetric definite positive and it can be automatically computed based on Scott’s method or Silverman’s method if required.
-In that case, the bandwidth is computed as a scaled version of the covariance matrix of the data.
-If the bandwidth is set to a scalar, it is used as a diagonal matrix: .. math:
+H is a symmetric definite-positive and it can be automatically computed based on Scott’s rule [R32] or Silverman’s rule [R33] if required.
+In that case, the bandwidth is computed as a scaled version of the diagonal terms in the data covariance matrix:

 Parameters: